pmysore1/wordpress-ansible/README.md

 This repository consists all required Ansible playbook and bash scripts needed for Installing and configuring wordpress application on AWS environment

 # Ansible related playbook and configuration files
 Ansible setup includes roles based configuration process where a playbook is devided in multiple steps based on role it plays.
-Within this set up we have following roles. server<br>
+Within this set up we have following roles.<br>
-php
-mysql
-wordpress
+server<br>
+php<br>
+mysql<br>
+wordpress<br>